Skip to main content

 2. Provide easy access to resources

-Online courses have a strong advantage of the availability and abundance of relevant educational materials on the Web.
-Thus, your task as a tutor is to provide guidance on further reading and studying by giving links to free, easily accessible resources.
-In such a way, you will make sure that students will always access them and will get all information you need.
+Providing learning resources is one of the key advantages of online courses, thanks to the availability and abundance of relevant educational materials on the web.
+Thus, your task as a tutor is to provide guidance on further reading and studying by giving links to free, easily accessible digital learning resources for students.
+In such a way, you will make sure that students will always access them and get all the information they need.

 This is easily achievable if you give links to:

-• Wikipedia as the starting point of learning something
+• Wikipedia as the starting point for self-directed online learning

 • A BookWidgets webquest with online widgets (or exercises), links to webpages, video materials and much more.
-You can even embed Wikipedia pages and YouTube Videos!
+You can even embed Wikipedia pages and YouTube Videos to give the full multimedia learning experience!

-• Your personal resources carefully prepared and uploaded to the course website, accessible to enrollees of your course - Tip: Use a Google Drive!
+• Your personal resources carefully prepared and uploaded to the course website, accessible to enrollees of your course - Tip: Use a Google Drive for organizing digital teaching materials!

-However, always make sure that you direct students towards materials that are free from copyright or are officially distributed in the Web with consent of their owner.
-Too much material is illegally publicized in the Internet, so using such materials may be an academically unfair practice.
+However, always make sure that you direct students towards materials that are free from copyright or are officially distributed on the web with consent of their owner.
+Too much material is illegally published on the internet, so using such materials may be an academically unfair practice.
 If you want to share images that are free of copyright, you can find them right here.

 3. Use a variety of instructional methods

-People are not universal; some students perceive information in the visual form better, while other are audial personalities.
+People are not universal; some students perceive information in a visual learning style better, while other are auditory learners.
 Students have different cognitive styles, and the real-life classroom gives a richness of educational opportunities for students of all kinds, but in online learning, some components may lack, leaving some students beyond the scope of effective studying.
-Thus, it is the task of a tutor to make sure that his/her course materials include visual, audial, and textual format to give all students an equal opportunity of comprehension.
+Thus, it is the task of a tutor to make sure that his/her course materials include multimodal learning strategies and combine visual, auditory, and textual format to give all students an equal opportunity of comprehension.

 In practice, you can achieve that variety by enriching every lesson with: